Innovation and collaborative, synchronized program management for new programs

 To make it easy for all team members to use Teamcenter, including those with non-technical tasks, E-Motion Rennteam implemented the software with an extremely slim process structure.
 “This makes it possible for students pressed for time between lectures and exams to catch up with the current project status without a meeting,” adds Reichelt.
 “As this saves a lot of time, Teamcenter is the most central tool for all E-Motion Rennteam members.”

 Using Teamcenter helps E-Motion Rennteam engineers avoid repeating errors.
 So does performing various kinds of simulation.
-To verify the design of their cars’ cooling systems, they use Simcenter Amesim™ software from the Siemens PLM Software Simcenter portfolio for modeling and analyzing mechatronics systems.
+To verify the design of their cars’ cooling systems, they use Simcenter Amesim™ software from the Siemens Digital Industries Software Simcenter portfolio for modeling and analyzing mechatronics systems.

 “Simcenter Amesim uses equations representing the system’s hydraulic, pneumatic, thermal, electric or mechanical behavior to describe models,” says Herzog.
 “This allows us to simulate the behavior of the cooling system before modeling its geometry in every detail in CAD.”